chechirecat/hass-voice-replay/docs/TTS_CONFIGURATION.md

-# Wyoming Protocol Compatibility for Voice Replay
+# TTS Configuration Guide

-This document describes the Wyoming Protocol compatibility improvements made to the Voice Replay integration.
+This guide explains how to configure Text-to-Speech (TTS) engines with the Voice Replay integration for optimal voice and speaker selection.

 ## Overview

-The Voice Replay integration has been enhanced to support the Wyoming Protocol, which is used by Home Assistant's Assistant pipeline for TTS services like Piper.
-This ensures better compatibility and configuration handling for Wyoming-based TTS engines.
+The Voice Replay integration supports all Home Assistant TTS engines, with enhanced configuration options for modern TTS services like Piper, Google TTS, and other advanced speech synthesis engines.
+The integration automatically detects your TTS capabilities and provides appropriate configuration options.

-## Key Improvements
+## Key Features

 ### 1. Voice and Speaker Separation

-The configuration now properly separates voice and speaker selection, following the Wyoming Protocol pattern:
+For TTS engines that support multiple speakers per voice model, the configuration separates:

-- **Voice**: The main voice model (e.g., `de_DE-eva-low`)
+- **Voice**: The main voice model (e.g., `de_DE-eva-low`, `en_US-amy-medium`)
-- **Speaker**: Optional speaker for multi-speaker voices (e.g., `eva`)
+- **Speaker**: Optional speaker variant for multi-speaker voices (e.g., `eva`, `p225`)

-This matches how Wyoming TTS entities handle voice configuration internally.
+This ensures you get the exact voice and speaker combination you want.

-### 2. Enhanced Voice Detection
+### 2. Smart TTS Detection

-The integration now includes improved detection logic for Wyoming TTS entities:
+The integration automatically detects your TTS engine capabilities:

-- Recognizes Wyoming TTS entities by checking for `wyoming` in entity IDs
+- Recognizes modern TTS engines (Piper, Google TTS, etc.)
-- Detects Wyoming-specific attributes like `supported_options` containing `speaker`
+- Detects available voice and speaker options
-- Handles both Piper and other Wyoming TTS implementations
+- Handles both simple and advanced TTS configurations
-- Supports alternative language format detection (`de_DE`, `de-DE`, `de`)
+- Supports various language format variations (`de_DE`, `de-DE`, `de`)

-### 3. Protocol-Aware TTS Calls
+### 3. Intelligent TTS Calls

-When calling TTS services, the integration now:
+When generating speech, the integration:

-- Formats voice and speaker options according to Wyoming Protocol standards
+- Uses the optimal format for your specific TTS engine
-- Uses separate `voice` and `speaker` parameters for Wyoming entities
+- Separates voice and speaker parameters when supported
-- Falls back to combined voice names for non-Wyoming engines
+- Falls back to combined voice names for simpler engines
-- Validates voice-speaker combinations before making calls
+- Validates configurations before making TTS calls

-### 4. Configuration Flow Improvements
+### 4. Enhanced Setup Process

-The setup process has been enhanced with:
+The configuration flow provides:

-- Multi-step configuration for voice and speaker selection
+- Step-by-step voice and speaker selection
-- Automatic detection of available speakers for selected voices
+- Automatic detection of available options for your TTS engine
 - Validation of voice-speaker combinations
-- Error messages for invalid configurations
+- Clear error messages for invalid configurations
-- Support for manual entry when auto-detection fails
+- Manual entry option when auto-detection isn't available

 ## Configuration Steps